db-puzzle/maintenance-OS/docs/Production Module/15-enhanced-route-steps-specification.md

 The child order dependency system for **route steps** uses a **minimum-based approach** rather than cumulative totals.
 This ensures that we have sufficient quantities of ALL required components before a specific step can begin processing:

-- **For Quantity Dependencies**: The step checks the MINIMUM quantity completed across all child orders.
+The step checks the MINIMUM quantity completed across all child orders.
 This guarantees that we have at least that many complete sets of components available for this step.
-- **For Percentage Dependencies**: The step checks the MINIMUM completion percentage across all child orders.
-This ensures all components have reached at least the specified progress level before this step can begin.

 **Example**: For a parent order's first manufacturing step that requires 3 different components (A, B, C):
 - Component A: 100 units completed